Hamad Medjedovic vs. Laslo Djere: Prediction and Match Betting Odds | The Astana Open

 Hamad Medjedovic vs. Laslo Djere Trends and Insights

-- Djere is averaging 24.6 games per match (22.8 in best-of-three matches) through his 62 matches played in the past year across all court types, winning 50.8% of those games.
+- Djere has averaged 24.6 games per match (22.8 in best-of-three matches) in his 62 matches played in the past 12 months across all court types, while winning 50.8% of the games.

-- Djere has played 28 matches on hard courts in the past year, and has averaged 24.8 games per match (23.3 in best-of-three matches) and 9.8 games per set while winning 49.9% of games.
+- Through 28 matches on hard courts in the past year, Djere has averaged 24.8 games per match (23.3 in best-of-three matches) and 9.8 games per set, winning 49.9% of those games.

-- Medjedovic and Djere have matched up one time dating back to 2015, in the Belgrade Open Round of 32.
-Djere claimed victory in that match 6-4, 7-5.
+- Medjedovic and Djere have met one time dating back to 2015, in the Belgrade Open Round of 32.
+Djere claimed victory in that matchup 6-4, 7-5.

-- Djere and Medjedovic have faced off in two sets against each other, with Djere capturing two of them.
+- In terms of sets, Djere has taken two against Medjedovic (100.0%), while Medjedovic has captured zero.

-- Djere and Medjedovic have matched up for 22 total games, and Djere has won more often, claiming 13 of them.
+- Djere has the upper hand in 22 total games against Medjedovic, capturing 13 of them.

-- In one match between Medjedovic and Djere, they have played 22 games and two sets per match on average.
+- In one head-to-head match, Medjedovic and Djere have averaged 22.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.